-Chinese electric car brand NIO is coming to Europe
+Chinese electric car brand NIO is coming to the UK

 NIO has established itself as a serious rival to Tesla in China, with a range of electric cars including the ET7 and ES8 that compete against the Tesla Model S and Model X respectively.
 The manufacturer already sells cars in Norway and other European markets, with its sights set on the UK in 2023.
 It has two swap stations live on mainland Europe, with a total of 20 due before the end of the year.

-Although Norway will be the first European country the NIO brand will enter, Hui Zhang, NIO’s European Vice President, said of the company’s plans to come to the UK: “The UK has always been an important country to NIO, and is referred to as a special place for our founder William Li.
-The brand was formally launched in London and Oxford and remains our centre for simulation and computer aided engineering.
+Hui Zhang, NIO’s European Vice President, previously said: “The UK has always been an important country to NIO, and is referred to as a special place for our founder William Li.
+The brand was formally launched in London, and Oxford and remains our centre for simulation and computer aided engineering."

 NIO model range

-The ES8 will be the first NIO model to arrive in Europe, and as a premium large electric SUV it will be a rival for the Jaguar i-Pace, Mercedes EQC and Audi e-tron.
+The ES8 is already on sale in Norway; a premium large electric SUV to rival for the Jaguar i-Pace, Mercedes EQC and Audi e-tron.
 The ES8 uses a 100kWh battery pack for an estimated range of 310 miles, and can do 0-62mph in 4.9 seconds thanks to an all-wheel drive, dual-motor setup that produces a combined 537bhp.
 It's unclear whether this car will be available in the UK.

 NIO battery swap technology

-In support of its electric cars, NIO is also introducing Norway to its innovative Power Swap stations.
-Instead of plugging-in and waiting for your car to charge, these stations allow NIO owners to pull into a pod where the battery is replaced with a freshly charged unit in three minutes.
-The first four Power Swap stations are expected to open by the end of 2021, with more to follow in five cities around Norway.
+In support of its electric cars, NIO is also introducing its innovative Power Swap stations in Europe.
+Instead of plugging-in and waiting for your car to charge, these stations allow NIO owners to pull into a pod where the battery is replaced with a freshly charged unit in just five minutes.
+The first two European Power Swap stations are already open: one near Oslo in Norway and the other between Munich and Stuttgart, Germany.

 NIO will complete car sales entirely through its app or website.
-In place of traditional dealerships, the brand will be opening what it calls a ‘NIO House’ in the centre of Oslo to allow fellow NIO drivers to meet.
-The first will open this year, with plans for four more across Norway.
+In place of traditional dealerships, the brand will open a series of what it calls a ‘NIO House’.
+The first is in the centre of Oslo, with more planned across Europe.